 - Religious holidays are regularly observed by people of the student’s faith.
 A statement from the minister or other person recognized by the given religious group may be required.

 - Summons, subpoena, or court order.

-- Absences for other reasons as approved by administration.
+- Absences for other reasons as approved by the administration.

 - Post Secondary Visit (up to 3) - Must submit the form to Vicki Holder Post Secondary Visit Form

-Any student requesting an early dismissal must present a note signed by his parent/guardian in Front Office or emailed to Ms. Holder (email@example.com) by 7:50.
+Any student requesting an early dismissal must present a note signed by his parent/guardian in the front office or emailed to Gabrielle Livingston by 7:50.
 All notes should contain the date, specific reason for leaving, the parent/guardian’s signature, and the parent/guardian’s daytime phone number.
 The parent/guardian will be contacted to verify the note prior to student release and students will be given a pass for dismissal to the office at the appropriate time.
 In an effort to preserve instruction time and minimize classroom disruption, students will remain in class until the next class change if a note is not provided in advance.
 Students feeling ill must go to the clinic to see the nurse in order to be cleared for early dismissal.
 Students leaving without following the procedures of an early dismissal will be considered skipping and will face disciplinary action.